danielsaidi/website_danielsaidi/collections/_posts/2009/2009-05-18-make-url-rewriting-on-iis-7-work-like-on-iis-6.md

 After this, your web application will, hopefully, behave correctly.

-Make sure that you have a dedicated application pool for the web application when you perform these changes, otherwise they will affect the default application pool, which is not recommended.
+Make sure to have a dedicated application pool for the web app when you perform these changes, otherwise they will affect the default application pool, which is not recommended.

-Note that you shouldn't check in any changes that are made to web.config, since it will add IIS 7 specific parameters.
-If the file changes, simply reset the changes and repeat the commands above.